I’m A Celebrity 2020 line-up – all the confirmed contestants

 Who will be the final two celebrities entering the castle on I’m A Celebrity?
 We will update as soon as they are confirmed.

-I’m A Celebrity… Get Me Out Of Here! premieres on ITV on Sunday 15th November.
+I’m A Celebrity… Get Me Out Of Here! is on ITV at 9pm.
 If you’re looking for more to watch, check out our TV Guide.